safespring/docs/content/service/known_issues.md

 If you experiance flapping ipv6 connectivity it could be resolved either by setting a static default route and not depend on RA.
-Remove the "accept_ra 1" if it exists in you network configuration file or any sysctl settings for accept_ra.
+Remove the `accept_ra 1` if it exists in you network configuration file or any sysctl settings for `accept_ra`.

 !!! note "Set static default route."
     This is an example, check your instance network address and change accordingly.

       `# ip -6 route add default via 2001:6b0:5a:4017::1`

       You may need to delete the RA route first if it exists.

       `# ip -6 route delete default`

 Alternative configure all ipv6 settings static.

 !!! note "Set static ipv6."

-Find your ipv6 address from Horizon or by CLI and insert it as "ipv6_address" and set "ipv6_gateway" to the same subnet but ::1 at the end.
-No quotes.
+    Find your ipv6 address from Horizon or by CLI and insert it as `ipv6_address` and set `ipv6_gateway` to the same subnet but `::1` at the end.

 ### Debian or Ubuntu